nhsengland/sharing-platform-docs/research/interviews/user-research-20211011.md

 **Quote**

-- Deciding on the best platform remains challenging always.
-We are working internally to standardise and consolidate but when colleagues can go off and start using cloud collaboration services without any oversight it becomes all too easy for security and privacy to get left behind.
+" Deciding on the best platform remains challenging always.
+We are working internally to standardise and consolidate but when colleagues can go off and start using cloud collaboration services without any oversight it becomes all too easy for security and privacy to get left behind."

-**Ray - The Sceptical Collaborator**
+## Ray - The Sceptical Collaborator ##

 "I feel guilty when I miss a workshop with the regional teams.
 I feel that I ought to be more involved"